-2. Review the program's admission deadlines and requirements to understand the documentation you need to submit.
+2. Review the program's admission requirements and deadlines to understand the documentation that you need to submit.

 4. Pay the non-refundable $75 application processing fee.

-The following items will be required for a complete admissions packet.
+The following items will be required for a complete application.

 1. International Academic Credentials

-Official copy of all previous degrees/diplomas and transcripts issued in the original language with a literal English translation must be uploaded to your application.
+An official copy of all previous degrees/diplomas and transcripts issued in the original language with a literal English translation must be uploaded to your application.

 2. Evidence of English Proficiency